-TO WEAR, OR NOT TO WEAR, A KIPPA
+TO WEAR OR NOT TO WEAR, A KIPPA

 My introduction to Messianic beliefs was brought about by a believer who wore his Talis and Kippa (Yarmulka) to church.
 Being curious and always searching for knowledge and wisdom in His Word, I asked him about his attire.
 That question and the answer to it opened the door to this fantastic journey that YHVH Y’shuati has taken me on.
-He used this man, Jerry, to open my eyes to the answers laying right in front of me to some basic questions that no one else seemed able to answer.
+He used this man, Jerry, to open my eyes to the answers laying right in front of me that would answer some basic questions no one else seemed able to answer.

 I too wore a kippa for some time, until I discovered the truth concerning it.
 However, I do not see a problem with a Messianic believer wearing a Kippah out of respect, or reverence, just as long as it is understood that this is a man-made tradition, and support for it cannot be found in Scripture.
-Yes, there are Scriptural accounts of the head being covered during a time of mourning, but again, no specific requirements to do so; and no ‘thus sayeth Elohim’ to support it.
+Yes, there are Scriptural accounts of the head being covered during a time of mourning, but again, no specific requirements for a man to do so; and no ‘thus sayeth Elohim’ to support it.
 This requirement can only be found in Rabbinical Halacha.

 Occasionally I will attend a local Messianic Jewish congregation on Shabbat, with a Tallit but less the Kippah.
-If I am called up to read from the Torah, I will cover my head with the Tallit out of respect and reverence to HaKadosh Baruch Hu, The Holy One, Blessed be He and His Eternal and Living, Torah.
+If I am called up to read from the Torah, I will cover my head with the Tallit out of respect and reverence to HaKadosh Baruch Hu, The Holy One, Blessed be He, and His Eternal and Living, Torah.

 This covering, representing His Tent of Righteousness, allows me to escape the one-dimensional reality of this world, as I am transported by His Ruach through multidimensional kingdoms up to the 7th heaven.
 It is there that I find the sea of glass where I stand among the Saints.
 In my mind’s eye, I prostrate myself before Him, The Ancient of Days, laying flat on my face, arms outstretched to the sides, palms up, as all Heaven sings a new song of thanksgiving and praise.
 I am then prepared to speak the Lashon Kadosh and read The Words of His Holy Torah.
 HalleluYAH!
 Amen.